daanyal-23/kasparro-ai-agentic-content-generation-system-syed-daanyal/docs/projectdocumentation.md

 The final system consists of:

--Deterministic ingest & validation
+- Deterministic ingest & validation

--Fact extraction
+- Fact extraction

--Structured content generation
+- Structured content generation

--Strict JSON templating
+- Strict JSON templating

--A LangChain-powered orchestrator using GPT-4o-mini for reliably structured content
+- A LangChain-powered orchestrator using GPT-4o-mini for reliably structured content

--A robust fallback and sanitization layer to ensure no invalid output
+- A robust fallback and sanitization layer to ensure no invalid output

 The entire pipeline is coordinated through a central orchestrator (langchain_orchestrator.py), ensuring: